LydiaStefanova-NOAA/Legacy-Benchmark-Evaluation/README.md

 ### Source code and scripts

 - PREP: *Bash scripts and fortran code associated with preprocessing.
-Most of this is file manipulation (conversion of grib2 to grib1, going from 6 hourly to daily, etc. This is also where is where the smoothed climatology is calculated.*
+Most of this is file manipulation (variable extraction, conversion of grib2 to grib1, etc).
+This is also the step in which the smoothed climatology is calculated.*
 - VERI: *Bash scripts and fortran code for calculation of AC and RMS*
 - PLOT: *Bash scripts and ncl code for plots*